A special guest on board

 Published by Jesper Toft Madsen on 21 September 2018

-Although the fundamentals of sailing remain the same, seafarers from Hamburg Süd are facing many changes as they join the Maersk Line fleet.
+Although the fundamentals of sailing remain the same, seafarers from Hamburg Süd are facing many changes as they join the Maersk fleet.
 Colleagues have paid them a visit to ensure a smooth integration – one of this year’s top priorities for A.P.
 Moller - Maersk.
-Chief Engineer John Broholm jumped out of Maersk Line’s fleet rotation to join the Hamburg Süd vessel, Cap San Augustin as an onboard buddy for two to three weeks.
+Chief Engineer John Broholm jumped out of Maersk’s fleet rotation to join the Hamburg Süd vessel, Cap San Augustin as an onboard buddy for two to three weeks.